- Location: Texas

 Consult our Driver’s License Checklist for complete details on getting licensed in Texas.

-Typically, vehicle services are handled through the Texas Department of Motor Vehicles (DMV).
+Typically, vehicle services are handled through the Department of Motor Vehicles (DMV).
 We (DMV.org) also connect you to third-party vendors offering time-saving services; these are often not affiliated with the government.
 Because options are limited, you still might need to visit a nearby TX nearby county tax office.
 To learn more on a given task, you can also refer to related pages on DMV.org and your state site.

 - Register your vehicle for the first time in Texas.